Assassin's Creed Chronicles: Assassin's Creed Chronicles: India

-India is set in 19th-century India, during the Sikh Empire in the midst of a conflict with the East India Company during the Anglo-Sikh Wars, and follows Arbaaz Mir, the main protagonist of the graphic novel Assassin's Creed: Brahman.
-In 1841, following the assassination of Maharaja Kharak Singh, Templar agents infiltrated within the Company attempt to strengthen their control over the country during this period of political instability, as well as find more Precursor sites.
-Arbaaz manages to delay the Templars' plans by stealing the Koh-i-Noor diamond, believed to be a powerful Precursor artifact.
-However, while Arbaaz is visiting his lover, Princess Pyara Kaur, the Templars attack the Assassin Brotherhood's headquarters, steal back the diamond, and capture Arbaaz's mentor and friend, Hamid.
+Chronicles: India is set in 19th-century India, during the final years of the Sikh Empire, and follows Arbaaz Mir, the protagonist of the graphic novel Assassin's Creed: Brahman and father of Henry Green, a supporting character in Assassin's Creed Syndicate.
+In 1841, following the assassination of Maharaja Ranjit Singh two years prior and the recent passing of his son and successor Kharak Singh, Templar agents within the East India Company attempt to strengthen their control over the country during this period of political instability, as well as find more Precursor sites.
+Arbaaz managed to delay the Templars' plans by retrieving the Koh-i-Noor diamond, a powerful Precursor artifact, but while Arbaaz is away visiting his lover, Princess Pyara Kaur, the Templars attack the Assassin headquarters in Amritsar, stealing the Koh-i-Noor and capturing the Brotherhood's Mentor, Hamid.

-After interrogating a British captain, Arbaaz learns where Hamid was taken and rescues him.
-Hamid reveals that the Templars' leader, William Henry Sleeman, hopes to use the Precursor box to unravel the Koh-i-Noor's secrets, prompting Arbaaz to follow Sleeman and his men into an underground Precursor temple.
+After interrogating a British officer for Hamid's whereabouts, Arbaaz infiltrates the Templars' headquarters and rescues his Mentor.
+Hamid reveals that the Templars' new leader, William Sleeman, hopes to use the Precursor box to unravel the Koh-i-Noor's secrets, prompting Arbaaz to follow Sleeman and his men into an underground Precursor temple.
 After making his way past ancient death traps, Arbaaz confronts Sleeman, just as the latter unlocks a map showing the locations of other Precursor sites around the globe.
-When Sleeman fires his gun at Arbaaz, he accidentally hits a Precursor structure, causing a chain reaction that results in the entire temple collapsing.
+Sleeman fires his gun at Arbaaz, who dodges the shot and lets it a Precursor structure, causing a chain reaction that results in the entire temple collapsing.
 Escaping back to the surface, Arbaaz reunites with Hamid and learns that the Templars are organizing an expedition to Afghanistan, one of the locations shown on the map.